Hotel Monville: Architecture

-Hôtel Monville is one of the ACDF's newest projects, built by Pomerleau construction company; the building finished construction in March 2018.
+Hôtel Monville is a project of ACDF, built by Pomerleau construction company; the building finished construction in March 2018.
 The building has an overall size of 14,900 square meters (160,382 square feet), spread across the 18-storey hotel with 269 rooms.

 The building is set back after the third story to match the buildings around it.
 Each window on the exterior is designated to a single suite inside.
 The façade is made up of square windows that are framed to create a black and white mosaic effect across the whole building.
 The black and white creates depth in the building as well the white prefabricated concrete panels illuminate at night to create the illusion of more depth.
 The exterior is complemented by its interior which follows the same monochromatic mosaic style.
 The overall design concept that the ACDF team wanted to be felt around the project was a warm and inviting space that was well built and well furnished to feel modern and cozy.

 The foyer to the building, stands three stories tall with a glass curtain wall, and then takes the set back.
 The entrance is angled upwards then flattens out as you enter into the foyer.
 The foyer has a black and white mosaic flooring to match the building aesthetic, and a black ceiling.
 Three very large columns spread out through the entrance which are white with black tops and bottoms.
 The building features a bar, Gourmet Monville Café, sitting and meeting areas, library, and public outdoor spaces.

 The interior of the building features a lot of warm oak wood, in the foyer large boxes can be seen which conceal walkways, part of the upstairs, bar, washroom, and a DJ booth.
 The guest rooms in the hotel have floor to ceiling windows, and the interior of the rooms follows the same monochromatic design as the exterior with white walls, lots of warm wood, grey carpets, and black doors and black accents.